geneshki/mastarjs/README.md

 side.
 However as many other things I didn't like the philosophy of the currently popular templating libraries and engines.
 That happens quite often when I try to use someone else's code.
 Therefore I decided I'll do it myself!

+# Licensing

+This Library is licensed under the MIT License